Chapter 102-3 Advisory Opinions

 (B) Guidance provided by the commission in a telephone call or electronic mail is not an advisory opinion, and does not provide the recipient or other similarly situated person with the immunity of a written advisory opinion described in section 102.08 of the Revised Code.

 (A) The commission will review all statements filed with the commission pursuant to the requirement in division (D) of section 102.04 of the Revised Code.
-If a statement is incomplete, or appears to be incorrect in any way, the commission will return the statement for completion or correction by the person who filed it.
+If a statement is incomplete, or appears to be incorrect in any way, the commission will return a copy of the statement for completion or correction by the person who filed it.

 (B) A statement is considered filed with the commission for purposes of division (D) of section 102.04 of the Revised Code when a signed statement is received by the commission that contains all of the requirements of that section.

 (C) The commission will send an acknowledgment of receipt to every person who files a statement reflecting the information required in division (D) of section 102.04 of the Revised Code.
-The acknowledgment will remind the filer to send a copy of the statement to the agency the filer serves and to the agency to which the flier is providing goods or services or before which the filer is providing services for compensation.
+The acknowledgment will remind the filer to send a copy of the statement to the agency the filer serves and to the agency to which the filer is providing goods or services or before which the filer is providing services for compensation.

 (A) The commission will make all of its formal advisory opinions available on its web site.